-One of the primary missions of the Johnson Space Center (JSC) is planning and operational support for human spaceflight.
-In the realm of human exploration beyond low earth orbit, the three NASA Programs charged with that mission are the Orion Multi-Purpose Crew Vehicle (MPCV), Space Launch System (SLS), and Ground Systems Development and Operations (GSDO).
-The MPCV program is based at JSC in Houston, TX, SLS is based at the Marshall Space Flight Center (MSFC) in Huntsville, AL, and GSDO is based at the Kennedy Space Center (KSC) near Cape Canaveral, FL.
-The direct support to each of these programs from Astromaterials comes in the form of Imagery Integration.
+The MPCV and DSG programs are based at the Johnson Space Center (JSC) in Houston, Texas, SLS is based at the Marshall Space Flight Center (MSFC) in Huntsville, Alabama, and EGS is based at the Kennedy Space Center (KSC) near Cape Canaveral, Florida.
+The direct ARES support to each of these programs comes in the form of Imagery Integration.

 CAPTURING LAUNCHES FOR IMAGING ANALYSIS: Ground based tracking platforms, like the one pictured above, are utilized on launch day at the Kennedy Space Center to monitor the liftoff and ascent of the integrated vehicle (SLS+Orion) and are specially designed to collect high-resolution long-range imagery in multiple formats, such as high speed, video, film, stills, etc. Credit: NASA.

 To accomplish this, the Joint Engineering Team for Imagery (JETI) has been established to coordinate the engineering imagery needs for all four programs in support of the Cross Program Integration Team (CPIT), based out of NASA HQ.
 Cross program integration is vitally important to ensure synchronization in this new era of exploration where each program manages its own schedule and budget.